Hadrien-Pgnt/LensingBandExplorer/README.md

 The Edge_data and Steps_data directories are useful to save/load data about the LB edges and the data from previously computed steps, respectively.

+# 2. Inverse problem: lensing bands compatible with a diameter measurement

+This part is not ready for use yet.

 [1] Paugnat, H., Lupsasca, A., Vincent, F., Wielgus, M. (2022) Photon ring test of the Kerr hypothesis: variation in the ring shape